ichthyop/ichthyop/readme.txt

 * New plugin for ROMS3D OpenDAP
 * All the Dataset plugins detect automatically the unit of the time value by reading variable attribute "units".
 It can be either seconds or days, but can be easily extended to other units on demand.
 * Added command line option -quiet in the batch mode for printing only error message
 * New module 'Active swimming'.
 Swimming velocity is provided as an age function in a separated CSV file.
-The module accepts two modes : the input swimming velocity can either be interpreted as cruising speed (the particle always swims at the defined velocity) or maximal speed (the particle swims at random velocity among [0, defined velocity]).
+The module accepts two modes : the input swimming velocity can either be constant (the particle always swims at the defined velocity) or random (the particle swims at random velocity among [0, 2 * defined velocity]).
 Swimming is isotropic.
 * New plugin for NOVELTIS data (from local NetCDF files)
 * New plugin for Mercator2D data (from local NetCDF files), regular grid
 * New plugin for OSCAR data (from local NetCDF files and from OpenDAP) http://www.oscar.noaa.gov/